-Some communities, like Marines, will not consider anyone that does not rank them as first choice and have earned a recommendation after successfully completing Leatherneck.
-Last year that was changed slightly to accommodate Mids that had SpecOps as their first choice, etc. Subs are also particular and will recruit their preferred candidates early, usually at the end of 2/C year.
-Aviation has special requirements of their own and so it goes!
+Some communities, like Marines, will not consider anyone that does not rank them as first choice and have earned a recommendation after successfully completing Leatherneck, although that has changed in recent years to accommodate Mids that had SpecOps as their first choice, such as SEALs and EOD, etc. The Subs community will recruit their preferred candidates early, usually at the end of 2/C year, but many gain entry into the sub community during service assignment.
+The Aviation community has special requirements of their own, and so it goes!

 As each name is called and their assignment announced, they are given a certificate that states their service community and they will shake the hand of the their Company Officer and/or SEL (Senior Enlisted Leader).
 All Mids are sitting at the edge of their seats and the excitement is palpable… At the end of the day, they all celebrate together.
 You can see the expressions of relief.
-Our son and daughter texted us to let us know he had received his first choice.
-We were so excited for him – very exciting!
-He also let us know that some of his friends had not received their first choice, and as glad as he was, he also shared their disappointment and was there to support them however he could.
+Our son and daughter texted us to let us know they had received their first choice and we were so excited for them!
+They also let us know that some of their friends had not received their first choice, and as glad as they were for their own assignment, they also shared their fellow Mids’ disappointment and were there to support them however they could.

 With all of the celebration, it can be easy to overlook the disappointment.
 Typically 90% +/- of Firsties will get their first choice assignment and most will be ecstatic.
 For our Second Mid (Class of 2020), approx. 85% of Firsties got their #1 choice.
 However, their class is one of the smallest to commission in the recent past (under 1,000 Firsties commissioned).